-Parents registered with the local health authority are sent a leaflet regarding admission in the autumn of the year prior to their child's attendance at School.
+Parents registered with the local health authority are contacted by the LA & HCC regarding admission in the autumn of the year prior to their child's attendance at School.

 Parents apply online for Reception places.
 Nursery admissions are administered by the school and Reception admissions are administered by the Local Authority and County Admission Rules are followed if the nursery or school is oversubscribed.
 The LA informs the parent of the allocation of Reception class places by e-mail and acceptance of the place must be given on line by a set date.